ysdn2019/Graduates-List/graduates/angela-noble.md

 ---
 path: /work/NASA-Exoplanet-Archive
 graduate: Angela Noble
-mainimg: /assets/work/noble_angela_project1_web_main.png
+cover: /assets/work/noble_angela_project1_web_main.png
-thumbnailimg: /assets/work/noble_angela_project1_web_thumbnail.png
+thumbnail: /assets/work/noble_angela_project1_web_thumbnail.png
 title: NASA Exoplanet Archive
 groupmembers:
-fields: Data Visualisation, Digital, Interactive
+category: Data Visualisation, Digital, Interactive
 mediumdimensions: Data Visualisation
 description: This data visualization was created in the coding software Processing Sketch.
 It displays NASA’s archive of every planet that has been documented outside of our solar system.
 This visualization displays information about trends of discovery methods at a glance.
 digitallink: